 Member, AARP Board of Directors

-Gretchen Dahlen is a health care executive and consumer advocate from Verona, Wis.
-Ms. Dahlen is currently the president and senior consultant of the Dahlen Company LLC.
+Gretchen Dahlen is a health care executive and consumer advocate from Verona, Wisc.
+She is currently the president and senior consultant of the Dahlen Company LLC.
 Her professional career includes positions as interim president and CEO of the South Dakota Association of Healthcare Organizations, Mayo Clinic Health System chief administrative officer for Winneshiek Medical Center, executive director of North Woods Community Health Center, president and CEO of Meriter Health Enterprises, administrator and chief executive officer of Sanford Hospital and Nursing Home, and assistant administrator of Metropolitan Hospital and Health Centers.
-She developed and founded ConsumerHealthRatings.com, a free public service guide to online ratings of health care cost and quality for consumers.
+She developed and founded ConsumerHealthRatings.com, a free public service guide to online ratings of health care costs and quality for consumers.

 Member, AARP Board of Directors